zixuansunnydeng/prefect-zoomcamp/README.md

 ![img.png](images/img.png)

-Create GCS Bucket block in UI
+Create a GCS Bucket block in UI

-Alternatively, create these blocks using code by following the template in the [blocks](./blocks/) folder
+Alternatively, create these blocks using code by following the template in the [blocks](./blocks/) folder.

 ## Create flow code

 Write your Python functions and add `@flow` and `@task` decorators.

+Note: all code should be run from the top level of your folder to keep file paths consistent.

 ## Create deployments